MultiCraft/repixture/mods/rp_partialblocks/API.md

 * `groups`: List of groups for the new nodes
 * `is_fuel`: If true, partial blocks can be used as furnace fuel. (default: false)
 * `tiles_slab`: Tiles definition for slab
+    * Special: `nil` automatically creates tiles from the base node
 * `tiles_stair`: Tiles definition for stair
+    * Special: `nil` automatically creates tiles from the base node
+    * Special: `"world"` automatically creates world-aligned textures from the first base node tile

 If `is_fuel` is true, the burning time of the partial blocks is based on the burning time of the base node.
 It’s 75% of the base node burn time for the stair and 50%